RawGate/RawGate/README.md

 🚀 I'm always seeking opportunities to learn and grow, as I believe there's always something new to explore. and I'm eager to apply my knowledge and skills in real-world projects, and make a meaningful impact.

 📚 Outside of coding, you'll find me immersed in books.
-In addition, I'm learning three interesting languages: French, German, and Italian to explore more linguistic possibilities.
-I also stay up-to-date with industry news and technology trends. 🌍📚💻
+In addition, I'm learning three interesting languages: French, German, and Italian to explore more linguistic possibilities. 🌍📚

-✉️ Feel free to connect with me on Email, GitHub, or LinkedIn.
+✉️ Feel free to connect with me via Email, GitHub, or LinkedIn.
 I'm open to new opportunities, collaborations, and discussions related to data analysis and frontend development.

 ## 🌐 Socials: